 Moving house (and sides of the country) in the middle of a pandemic is not to be recommended.
 But now we’ve arrived at our destination it’s definitely paying us back for all the stress and sleepless nights.

 We’ve traded our little Ballyer Backyard in Dublin city for a spacious garden in a small town in north Roscommon.
 The garden is a mature one with high walls on two sides and hedges and fencing on the others.
-There are upwards of twenty trees: lots of birch, a copper beech, holly, hawthorn and an apple which is currently covered in golf-ball sized fruits of unknown variety.
+There are upwards of twenty trees: lots of birch, a cherry blossom, holly, hawthorn and an apple which is currently covered in golf-ball sized fruits of unknown variety.

 Hedging is used within the garden to divide the space into two areas: a sort of inner garden nearest the house and an outer area, where most of the growing will happen.
 It has gotten very bushy and brambly, having been minimally maintained for a number of years and will need a serious haircut later in the year when nesting season is over.
 Ditto the shrubs that have been used to punctuate the trees around the garden’s border which have run wild with brambles and ivy.
 A tree surgeon will be needed for the big pruning jobs.